linode/apl-docs/docs/inst-optional.md

 title: Optional configuration
 ---

-You can optionally configure Otomi to use an external IDP (Azure AD) and use an external Key Management Service (KMS) provider for SOPS.
-Below you can find detailed instructions on how to set up Azure AD as an external IDP and configure KMS.
-We will soon add more instructions for other IDPs, such as Amazon Incognito, Google Identity, and Okta.
+You can optionally configure Otomi to use an external IdP (Azure AD) and use an external Key Management Service (KMS) provider for SOPS.
+Below you can find detailed instructions on how to set up Azure AD as an external IdP and configure KMS.
+We will soon add more instructions for other IdPs, such as Amazon Incognito, Google Identity, and Okta.

-## Use Azure AD as IDP
+## Use Azure AD as IdP

 The authentication of brokered identities through Azure AD requires a service principal with certain Azure AD API permissions.
 An app registration needs to be created with the following API permissions: